yanglangfei/FontDroid/README.md

 I think the attributes names are self explanatory, but let me say:

 * TypefaceAssetPath - Set font from the specified font data
-* TypefaceFilePath - Set font from the specified font file.
+* TypefaceFilePath - Set font from the specified font file
-* TypefaceCache - Load font from cache, default value is true.
+* TypefaceCache - Load font from cache, default value is true

-###### 1. Set in a single widget.
+###### 1. Set in a single widget

 ```xml
 <com.hollowsoft.library.fontdroid.TextView